Prakashselager/AI-Marketing-Copy-Generator/README.md

  - Password: password

 ### config.php
-- In this file you need to past your Gemini APK key.
+- In this file you need to past your Gemini API key.
 - Otherwise the content will not generate.
 - Generate a Gemini API key by logging into your account.